particle-iot/spark-sdk-ios/README.md

 ### Usage examples

-Cloud SDK usage involves two basic classes: first is `SparkCloud` which is a singleton object that enables all basic cloud operations such as user authentication, device listing, claiming etc. Second class is `SparkDevice` which is an instance representing a claimed device in the current user session.
+Cloud SDK usage involves two basic classes: first is `ParticleCloud` which is a singleton object that enables all basic cloud operations such as user authentication, device listing, claiming etc. Second class is `ParticleDevice` which is an instance representing a claimed device in the current user session.
 Each object enables device-specific operation such as: getting its info, invoking functions and reading variables from it.

 ##### Return values